magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 ## Review the Shopping Form

-Now disable the JavaScript engine of your browser, visit the [shopping URI][4], and click the `Calculate` button.
+Now disable the JavaScript engine of your browser, visit or reload the [shopping URI][4], and click the `Calculate` button.
 The `Total` field is filled with the result of the calculation executed on the server-side via the "/shopping" action associated to the